ashlessscythe/docu-track/README.md

    cp .env.example .env
    ```

    Fill in your environment variables in the `.env` file.
-Make sure to set the `JWT_VERSION` to control authentication versioning.
+Make sure to set:
+   - `JWT_VERSION` to control authentication versioning
+   - `NEXT_PUBLIC_TURNSTILE_SITE_KEY` and `TURNSTILE_SECRET_KEY` for bot protection on registration
+     - Get your keys from [Cloudflare Turnstile](https://dash.cloudflare.com/?to=/:account/turnstile)
+     - Turnstile is optional - if keys are not provided, registration will work without bot protection

 4. Set up the database: